 This article discusses the symptoms of high reverse T3.
-But before you read further, here’s a little more about triiodothyronine (T3), and reverse T3 (RT3).
+But before you read further, here’s a little more about triiodothyronine (T3), thyroxine (T4), and reverse T3.

-Under normal conditions your body naturally produces ample amounts of thyroxine (T4).
+Under normal conditions your body naturally produces ample amounts of T4.
 T4 is regarded as a pro-hormone as its converted to T3, your biologically active thyroid hormone, as required.

-In contrast, reverse T3 is an inactive form of T3.
+Reverse T3 is an inactive form of T3.
 That’s not necessarily a bad thing.
 In fact, it’s normal for your body to produce a certain amount of reverse T3 to help balance your metabolic rate.
-In fact, your body works hard to maintain a healthy balance of T3, and reverse T3.

 Your body works hard to maintain a healthy balance of both T3, and RT3 to keep your metabolic rate in check.
 Problems arise when there’s a shift in this balance and too much RT3 is produced.

 To clarify further, when RT3 is elevated it indicates there is less T4 converting to T3, and this T4 is instead being diverted towards production of RT3.

 When your body pools RT3 this hormone attaches to the T3 receptor.
 As a consequence the RT3 blocks free T3 from doing its job.

 Chronic illness, extreme dieting, and/or prolonged stress are the main reasons why the body makes an abnormal amount of RT3.